What is request for proposal (RFP)?

 - To comply with regulatory requirements such as procurement policies, public procurement laws and industry standards.

-What is the common use of Request For Proposal (RFP)?
+What is the common use of request for proposal (RFP)?

-- Government Procurement: RFPs are often used by government agencies to solicit bids for goods and services.
+- Government procurement: RFPs are often used by government agencies to solicit bids for goods and services.

-- Large or Complex Projects: RFPs are used by organizations for large or complex projects that require a detailed understanding of the organization’s needs and the vendor’s capabilities.
+- Large or complex projects: RFPs are used by organizations for large or complex projects that require a detailed understanding of the organization’s needs and the vendor’s capabilities.

 - Outsourcing: RFPs are used when an organization wants to outsource a specific function or service to a third party.